Home Beverages

 YooHoo YeeHaw at Double Wide | Photo by Double Wide

 DoubleWide’s nostalgic YooHoo YeeHaw is a Dallas rite of passage.
 Think of the first gulp as a boozy coming-of-age moment.
 The kitschy, trailer-park-themed bar calls the drink “a White Russian meets white trash” that “hits harder N’ dad.”
 This frozen specialty combines the creamy deliciousness of YooHoo with coffee liqueur and vanilla vodka, and is finished with a cherry.
 YooHoo YeeHaw is also available at Double Wide’s little sister concept, Single Wide.
-3510 Commerce St., doublewidedallas.com
+3510 Commerce St., Dallas, doublewidedallas.com

 Frozen Paloma at Vaqueros Texas Bar-B-Q